geometryzen/davinci/README.md

 DaVinci is a Python to JavaScript cross-compiler.

-Its primary purpose is to allow Python to be run in a browser using the JavaScript engine.
+The primary purpose is to allow Python to be run in a browser using the JavaScript engine to support Mathematical Physics, Engineering, and Computer Graphics applications.

 It is being used by [GeometryZen](http://www.geometryzen.org).